fbpx

 What You’ll Experience

-• Cartel-linked illegal logging threatens the Monarch Biosphere Reserve in Michoacán, Mexico
+• How cartel-backed and illegal logging threatens the Monarch Biosphere Reserve in Michoacán, Mexico

-• Mazahua Indigenous communities have formed communal armed guards to protect the forest
+• Why Mazahua Indigenous communities have formed communal armed guards to protect the forest

-• Climate justice is impossible without Indigenous sovereignty and safety
+• Why climate justice requires Indigenous sovereignty and safety

 A female fighter in the Guardia comunale of Crescencio Morales patrols the forests near her community.
 Home to the Monarch Butterfly in Michoacán Mexico.
 Credit: Rafael E. Lozano